Back to Floor Sanding

 Reasons why floor sanding is beneficial

-If you are not convinced by now why sanding is beneficial and how much it can do for the improved appearance and condition of your floor, here are some of the most popular sanding’s benefits summarized:
+If you are not convinced by now why floor sanding is beneficial and how much it can do for the improved appearance and condition of your floor, here are some of the most popular sanding benefits summarised:

-• Sanding gets rid of all imperfections.
-By doing so, sanding ensures not only improved look for your floor (often as flawless as brand new) but also minimizes the risk of these imperfections growing bigger and getting more serious.
+By doing so, floor sanding ensures not only an improved look for your floor (often as flawless as brand new) but also minimises the risk of these imperfections growing bigger and getting more serious.
 This way sanding saves you all the energy, money, time and nerves that come with hardcore wood floor repairs and even changing your floor entirely.

-• Sanding prepares wood floors for finishing.
-Sanding is an essential step before refinishing and opens the pores of the wood, so the sealing protective product penetrates the whole structure.
+Floor sanding is an essential step before refinishing and opening the pores of the wood, so the sealing protective product penetrates the whole structure.

-• Sanding is essential before staining.
-In case you are not happy with the colour of your wooden floor, or you feel like the original colour can be more fresh and intense, then staining is a good solution.
+In case you are not happy with the colour of your wooden floor, or you feel like the original colour can be more fresh and intense, then floor staining is a good solution.
 However, if staining without sanding, the stain’s pigments will only highlight all the wood’s imperfections and emphasize them even more, instead of concealing them.

-• Engineered wood floors can be sanded too.
-This one is pretty important to discuss because many people do believe that engineered wood and laminate are the same things and engineered wood cannot be sanded.
+This one is pretty important to discuss because many people do believe that engineered wood and laminate are the same things and that engineered wood cannot be sanded.
 Far from the truth, engineered wood boards are topped with a hardwood lamella (top layer) and depending on the thickness can be sanded up to 3-4 times.

-• Thanks to the technological and industrial progress, sanding is no more messy and stressful.
-Floor refinishing used to be one of those processes that require a lot of planning and preparation, but nowadays it happens within a couple of hours when the disruption is minimized and you will be left with less to none sawdust and mess.
+Floor refinishing used to be one of those processes that require a lot of planning and preparation, but nowadays it happens within a couple of hours when the disruption is minimised and you will be left with less to no sawdust and mess.